octobercms/docs/backend-forms.md

 <a name="form-custom-messages"></a>
 ### Custom Messages

-Specify a `customMessages` option to override the default messages used by the Form Controller.
+Specify the `customMessages` option to override the default messages used by the Form Controller.
 The values can be plain text or can refer to a [localization string](../plugin/localization).

     customMessages:
         notFound: Did not find the thing